AliceTernois/c242_project/README.md

 Model Training & Evaluation: Trains and evaluates models on X_train, y_train and tests on X_test, y_test.

 ### Workflow:
-data_processor.ipynb: Processes and splits data, saves to data_splits.pkl.
+data_processor.ipynb: Processes and splits data, saves to data_splits.pkl and data_splits_fps.pkl.

 MLP.ipynb and XGBoost.ipynb: Train and evaluate models using the preprocessed data.